revops-io/revops.js/README.md

 }
 ```

-And violá, we can now control the submission process of the `<PaymentMethod />`.
-When combined with the various callbacks and some custom styling you can make the revops.js components fit into any workflow.
+Now we can now control the submission process of the `<PaymentMethod />` component from its parent component as one unified workflow.

 ## License